-Steps to take to heal from psychological abuse
+Steps to heal from psychological abuse

 Call abuse what it is….
 Abuse.
 Step out of denial.
 If you have a hard time calling it abuse then just name it; ‘not so nice things’ However, when someone takes advantage of your affection, trust or good nature it is abusive.
 Writing down the hurtful things the abusive person did to you, is a revealing way to get a clear insight into the extent of the abuse.

 Avoid or diminish contact with the abusive person.
 Every time you are in contact with the abusive person you might get exposed to abuse.
 This way the abuse can continue and you’re running high risk of getting hurt over and over again.
 Apply the list; strategy on how to deal with abusive people.
 Set boundaries.

 Admit that you are in vulnerable place.
 Maybe you feel anxious, want to isolate yourself or you want to flee.
 Don’t make any important mayor life dicisions.
 People in bad mental states make bad dicisions.
 Be gentle with yourself and take it easy.
 It’s normal to feel angry, sad, anxious or numb for a while.
 Express these feelings.
 A healthy way of doing this is talking about your feelings or writing them down.
 Being artistically creative through painting or making music is also a good way of expressing emotions.

 Calm your nervous system.
 Your stress hormones are peaking and need to calm down.
 Regulate your daily routine.
 Eat, sleep and exercise in a regular way so your body can get back to a natural state.
 Try to have a daily schedule as much as possible.

 Seek support.
 There are many websites on the topic, go and read some on psychological abuse.
 Maybe you want to get in touch with other people who experienced the same trauma.
 Learn about the subject as much as possible.
 Join a forum.
 Seek a therapist that is familiar with psychological abuse.
 Find comforting and nourishing people to join your life.